 He goes directly from headquarters to the airport, his car passing swiftly through the streets of the darkened capital, escorted by two motorcycle outriders.
-They are not really necessary, in the late cool hours of an autumn evening there is hardly anyone around.
+They are not really necessary, in the late cool hours of a spring evening there is hardly anyone around.
 The light aircraft is waiting for him as they had said it would be, its engine already turning.
 The pilot is busy with the last of his pre-flight checks; he looks tired, exhausted in fact but salutes when he sees the Colonel’s uniform.

 The Colonel makes himself as comfortable as he can in the cramped interior of the aircraft.
 As they climb into the night the little plane shakes and rocks in turbulence, the sound of its engine changing as it reaches altitude.
 His eyes probe the starless darkness outside the window but find nothing to alight on there and come to rest on the tense features of the pilot beside him, his face lit by the green glow of the instruments.